BigOakley/gpu-passthrough/docs/outline.md

 * libvirt
 * virt-manager
+* virt-viewer
 * kvm
 * qemu-kvm
 * qemu-ovmf
 * qemu-audio-pa

-This last item gives us EFI support in our VMs which is essential for Looking Glass to function properly.
-I spent a lot of time going in circles before I realized this.
+`qemu-ovmf` gives us EFI support in our VMs which is essential for Looking Glass to function properly.
+GPU Passthrough can work just fine on a BIOS VM, but I spent a lot of time going in circles before I realized this was essential for Looking Glass.

 And these can be installed with the command:

     sudo zypper in libvirt virtmanager kvm qemu-kvm qemu-ovmf-x86_64 qemu-audio-pa

 SUSE recommends disabling MSR(Model Specific Register) if you are creating Windows guests, and since that is my plan, I am going to follow this advice.
-I put this in this area because it goes with the configurations necessary to make the VM actually work, though it could go earlier.
-I might move this, but probably not.

     echo "options kvm ignore_msrs=1" | sudo tee /etc/modprobe.d/kvm.conf >> /dev/null

 At this point we are ready to start working on the VM, and we just need to start the `libvirtd` service

     sudo systemctl start libvirtd

 If you want to have the service start when your system boots

     sudo systemctl enable libvirtd

 And we are set to move on.